AndresTIY/day25-hw/readme.md

       - tax
       - total with tax+subtotal
       - order now button
+        - Button Should Send Order to Tiny-Za
+        - What get's sent?
     - confirmation-view
       - display confirmation message
       - display a receipt